 So, yes, companies need to upskill at scale and do it inclusively, but offering access to content is only a small part of what’s needed.

 Written By: MICHELLE VOCK, Director of Upskilling Success, Learn In

 About Learn In

-Learn In is the first talent-building platform designed to remove barriers to employee participation in learning, while accelerating how teams build job-ready skills.
-With skill gaps ever-emerging, HR and L&D teams use Learn In's prepaid learning stipends, a tailor-made program marketplace, skill academies, and dedicated coaching to empower every employee to build skills and enable every team to benefit from cohort-based, hands-on, and blended learning, generating measurable ROI.
-Co-founded by the founders of Degreed, Learn In is backed by leading edtech & future-of-work investors, including GSV, Album, Firework Ventures, and Village Global, and has been covered in CNBC, USA Today, EdTechReview, EdSurge, Fast Company, and Techcrunch.
+Learn In is the first talent-building platform designed for companies to solve every barrier that stands in the way of creating tomorrow’s workforce.
+Organizations use Learn In to identify talent-building goals, design skill-based programs, learn together in cohorts with coaches, and access flexible financing, delivering measurable outcomes for every dollar spent on upskilling the workforce.
+Co-founded by the founders of Degreed, Learn In is backed by leading edtech & future-of-work investors, including GSV, Album, Firework Ventures, and Village Global, and has been covered in CNBC, USA Today, EdTechReview, EdSurge, and Techcrunch.